cezi/julianowe-eu/_works/gooir.md

 description4:
   title: Missed opportunities
-  text1: "<p>Interviews helped us receive a broader picture on how daily management of finances looks like.</br> Our main goal was to understand what problems were encountered, what influenced the daily choices and what would help us be more content with our budget.
+  text1: "<p>Interviews helped us receive a broader picture on how daily management of finances looks like.</br> Our main goal was to understand what problems were encountered, what influenced the daily choices and what would help us be more content with our budget.</br></br> The response was strikingly similar from a person to a person. </br> Results of the interviews showed that main cause of dissatisfaction were:</br></br>
-</p>"
-  text2: "<p>The response was strikingly similar from a person to a person. </br> Results of the interviews showed that main cause of dissatisfaction were:</br></br>
 <b>- Difficulty in planning the expenses</br></br>
 - Lack of knowledge of finances</br></br>
 - Problems with saving up for long term goals</br></br>
 - Unpredictability in expenses</br></br>
 - Guilty pleasures</b>
 </p>"
+  text2: "<p></p>"

 gallery-research-two:
   - assets/img/works/Affinitymap.png